soccervortex/skinvault/MARKETING_STRATEGY.md

 ```
 Hi [Name],

-I'm [Your Name], creator of SkinVault - a CS2 skin analytics platform.
+I'm [Your Name], creator of SkinVaults - a CS2 skin analytics platform.

 We help players track their inventory value, compare skins, and make smarter trading decisions.